Cycles: A Public Art Commission

 Winter I: The first mosaic panel of winter blue shows the spring green beginning to come in the center and the fall orange leaving.

 Winter II: This beautiful deer is one of Ida’s amazing beaded works.
-It was carefully interpreted in mosaic using stained glass and beads.
+It was interpreted in mosaic using stained glass and beads.

 Winter III: A shimmery silver beaded snowflake mosaic to represent winter.